 Bill Russell – Northwest Nazarene University

-Dr. Bill Russell serves as Executive Director for Community Relations and General Counsel for Northwest Nazarene University and as a professor of Business Law and Business Ethics.
+Dr. Bill Russell serves as Vice President and Regional Director for Transaction Partners, an organization which provides outsourced cloud-based back-office functions for small and medium-sized organizations.
+He was formerly Executive Director for Community Relations and General Counsel for Northwest Nazarene University and also served as a professor of Business Law and Business Ethics.
 He has also consulted on management and business practices with K-12 schools across the Pacific Northwest.
 In 2010, Bill was named the International Award for Teaching Excellence winner by the Accreditation Association for Business Schools and Programs.
 In receiving the award, he competed as one of nine Regional award winners against professors from India, Paraguay, Indiana, Oklahoma, Pennsylvania and Missouri.
 Bill is an avid reader and has published one book, Let Fly Thy Arrow, available on Kindle.
+He is the Chairperson of the Board of Directors of North Star Charter School in Eagle, Idaho.

 Joe Bruno – Building Hope